 Community outcomes Performance measures Service targets Achievements 2021-22 (Year 1) 2022-23 (Year 2) 2023-24 (Year 3) 2024-25 (Year 4) Quality services Robust core infrastructure and services.
 Strong communities Enable safe and healthy communities.
 The change from the previous financial year in the number of fatalities and serious injury crashes on the local road network, expressed as a number (excludes State Highways).
-Reduce the number of serious injuries and fatalities when compared to the previous year. + Serious injuries: Not achieved (8 serious injuries - increase of 4 from 2020-21) Serious injuries: Achieved (3 serious injuries - decrease of 5 from 2021-22) Serious injuries: Not achieved (7 serious injuries - increase of 4 from 2022-23) Serious injuries: Achieved (4 serious injuries - decrease of 3 from 2023-24) Fatalities: Achieved (0 fatalities - decrease of 3 from 2020-21) Fatalities: Not achieved (1 fatality - increase of 1 from 2021-22) Fatalities: Not achieved (1 fatality - no change from 2022-23) Fatalities: Achieved (0 fatalities - decrease of 1 from 2023-24) Quality services Robust core infrastructure and services.
+Reduce the number of serious injuries and fatalities when compared to the previous year. + Serious injuries: Not achieved (8 serious injuries - increase of 4 from 2020-21) Serious injuries: Achieved (3 serious injuries - decrease of 5 from 2021-22) Serious injuries: Not achieved (7 serious injuries - increase of 4 from 2022-23) Serious injuries: Achieved^{} (4 serious injuries - decrease of 3 from 2023-24) Fatalities: Achieved (0 fatalities - decrease of 3 from 2020-21) Fatalities: Not achieved (1 fatality - increase of 1 from 2021-22) Fatalities: Not achieved (1 fatality - no change from 2022-23) Fatalities: Achieved^{} (0 fatalities - decrease of 1 from 2023-24) Quality services Robust core infrastructure and services.
 Prosperous district Support local businesses.
 Residents satisfied or very satisfied with the condition of Waitaki's non-State Highway sealed roads.
-Years 1 to 3 60% Years 4 to 10 70% Not achieved (43%) Not achieved (19%) Not achieved (42%) Not achieved (39%) Quality services Robust core infrastructure and services.
+Years 1 to 3 60% Years 4 to 10 70% Not achieved (43%) Not achieved (19%) Not achieved (42%) Not achieved1 (39%) Not achieved (28%) Not achieved (24%) Not achieved (29%) Not achieved2 (32%) Quality services Robust core infrastructure and services.
 Prosperous district Support local businesses.
-Residents satisfied or very satisfied with the condition of Waitaki's non-State Highway unsealed roads.
-Years 1 to 3 50% Years 4 to 10 60% Not achieved (28%) Not achieved (24%) Not achieved (29%) Not achieved (32%) Quality services Robust core infrastructure and services.
+The average quality of ride on a sealed local road network, measured by smooth travel exposure (excluding State Highways): • Combined • Primary • Secondary Greater than 90%.
+Combined: Achieved (93%) Combined: Not achieved (90%) Combined: Not achieved (90%) Combined: Not achieved3 (85%) Primary: Not achieved (89%) Primary: Not achieved (87%) Primary: Not achieved (90%) Primary: Not achieved3 (85%) Secondary: Achieved (93%) Secondary: Achieved (90%) Secondary: Achieved (91%) Secondary: Not achieved3 (89%) Quality services Robust core infrastructure and services.
 Prosperous district Support local businesses.
-The average quality of ride on a sealed local road network, measured by smooth travel exposure (excluding State Highways): • Combined• Primary• Secondary Greater than 90%.
-Combined: Achieved (93%) Combined: Not achieved (90%) Combined: Not achieved (90%) Combined: Not achieved (85%) Primary: Not achieved (89%) Primary: Not achieved (87%) Primary: Not achieved (90%) Primary: Not achieved (85%) Secondary: Achieved (93%) Secondary: Achieved (90%) Secondary: Achieved (91%) Secondary: Not achieved (89%)
+The percentage of the sealed local road network that is resurfaced: • Combined • Urban • Rural Greater than 5% of sealed roads are resurfaced each year.
+Combined: Not achieved (5%) Combined: Not achieved (2.4%) Combined: Not achieved7 (4.3%) Combined: Achieved (5.6%) Urban: Not achieved (2%) Urban: Not achieved (1.7%) Urban: Achieved (5.1%) Urban: Achieved (7.8%)

-Quality services Robust core infrastructure and services.
-Prosperous district Support local businesses.
-The percentage of the sealed local road network that is resurfaced: • Combined• Urban• Rural Greater than 5% of sealed roads are resurfaced each year.
-Combined: Not achieved (5%) Combined: Not achieved (2.4%) Combined: Not achieved (4.3%) Combined: Achieved (5.6%) Urban: Not achieved (2%) Urban: Not achieved (1.7%) Urban: Achieved (5.1%) Urban: Achieved (7.8%) Rural: Not achieved (3%) Rural: Not achieved (0.7%) Rural: Not achieved (4.1%) Rural: Not achieved (5%) Quality services Robust core infrastructure and services.
+Community outcomes Performance measures Service targets Achievements 2021-22 (Year 1) 2022-23 (Year 2) 2023-24 (Year 3) 2024-25 (Year 4) Rural: Not achieved (3%) Rural: Not achieved (0.7%) Rural: Not achieved (4.1%) Rural: Not achieved4 (5%) Quality services Robust core infrastructure and services.
 Prosperous district Support local businesses.
 The percentage of footpaths within the district that fall within the specified level of service (fit for purpose) set within the Roading Asset Management Plan.
 96% ++ Achieved (98% of footpaths within levels of service) Achieved (97% of footpaths within levels of service) Achieved (96% of footpaths within levels of service) Achieved (96% of footpaths within levels of service) Quality services Robust core infrastructure and services.
 The percentage of requests for service relating to roads and footpaths responded to within agreed timeframes.
 At least 90% of public enquiries responded to within two working days.
 Not achieved (84%) Not achieved (86%) Not achieved (85%) Achieved (91%)

-\ This is reporting on the DIA measure which refers to the number of serious injury and fatal crashes.
+^{} This is reporting on the DIA measure which refers to the number of serious injury and fatal crashes.
 Council is reporting on the number of serious injuries and fatalities in total.
 It is possible to have multiple serious injuries and/or fatalities from one crash.

-++ Survey of total network to be completed every five years.
+^{} Survey of total network to be completed every five years.